mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 # Detailed upgrade instructions

-The new DC/OS Kafka package (with Kafka version 0.11.0.0) that we will be upgrading to has the following default settings:
+The new DC/OS Kafka package `2.0.0-0.11.0.0` (with Kafka version 0.11.0.0) that we will be upgrading to has the following default settings:

 * Kafka Version = 0.11.0.0
 * inter.broker.protocol.version = 0.11.0.0
 * log.message.format.version = 0.11.0

-The previous DC/OS Kafka package (with Kafka version 0.10.2.x) has the following configuration:
+The beta DC/OS Kafka package `1.1.16-0.10.1.0-beta` (with Kafka 0.10.2.x) has the following configuration:

 * Kafka Version = 0.10.2.1
 * inter.broker.protocol.version = 0.10.0.0
 * log.message.format.version = 0.10.0

-Here, we assume that you already have a DC/OS Kafka service running, installed with the previous package version (Kafka 0.10.2.x).
+Here, we assume that you already have a DC/OS Kafka service running, installed with the beta package version `1.1.16-0.10.1.0-beta` (with Kafka 0.10.2.x).
 In order to guarantee no downtime during the upgrade process, follow the steps below.

 #### Step 1

 First, make a note of the existing protocol and log versions.
-Upgrade your service to the new package (with Kafka 0.11.0.0), but keep the existig protocol and log versions same by applying customized package update options.
+Upgrade your service to the new package version `2.0.0-0.11.0.0` (with Kafka 0.11.0.0), but keep the existig protocol and log versions same by applying customized package update options.
 The following `options.json` file shows how protocol and log versions can be customized.
 Here, we assume that existing service uses 0.10.0 protocol/log versions.
 If you have changed protocol and log to another 0.10.x version, set them in options JSON file.

     {
         "kafka": {